 - Causes of Water Pollution in the Black Sea

 - Effects on Marine Life in the Black Sea:

 Endangered on Turkey’s Black Sea Coast – Did You Know?

 - That the Black Sea increasingly contains some of the largest marine “dead zones” (areas of no life) in the world?

-- That many wild-caught fish like ‘Anchovies’ (Hamsi), familiar household names on plates in Istanbul, are already on official “Endangered” lists?
+- That many wild-caught fish like ‘Anchovies’ (Hamsi), familiar household names on food plates in Istanbul, are already on official “Endangered” lists?